ianwalkeruk/marina/README.md

 maintaining multiple images simple, allowing the balance to tip over to flexibility.

 ## FAQ
+* Why 'marina?'

+  Because it's a collection of docks, usually grouped together, providing a mixture of features depending on the different needs of the boats it services.
+Also it's quite a nice little name and I was pretty surprised it wasn't already in use!

 * Who are you?

   I'm a freelance DevOps platform engineer, currently working for a large internet retailer.